CoalTrain1618/MP_3_Xpenso/README.md

 ## Testing

 ### Automated Testing
 My aim in this project was to implement Test Driven Development.
 By making use of automated testing, I was able to create robust views and methods to support my app’s functionality.
-Automated tests also allowed me to put my project under pressure throughout its development, including testing edge cases and ensuring user data isolation, making sure that users couldn’t access each other’s information, and helping to prevent malicious users from breaking the website.
+Automated tests also allowed me to put my project under pressure throughout its development, including testing edge cases and ensuring user data isolation.
+This made sure that users couldn’t access each other’s information, and helping to prevent malicious users from breaking the website.

 Tests can be run with following command: __python3 manage.py test finances__